 Mindfulness Courses: BC Law offers a semester long for-credit course on Mindfulness and Contemplative Practices for Lawyers.
 The University offers a four week introductory Koru Mindfulness course (an evidence based program specifically designed for college and graduate students).
-During the Fall 2022 Semester, it will be offered on Fridays from 1:00-2:15pm between October 4-28.
 Check the Boston College Events Calendar for upcoming sessions.

-Zoom Meditation: Weekly drop-in meditation sessions during the common lunch period.
+Zoom Meditation: BC Law hosts weekly drop-in meditation sessions, which are available either in-person or over Zoom.
 Contact Filippa Marullo Anzalone for more information.

 Impact Blog/Just Law Podcast Mental Health Series: BC Law's student run blog and podcast recently launched a mental health series specific to the legal profession.
 Read the blog posts from alumni, and listen to the latest episodes here.